Rajkoli145/Spider-Verse-Web/README.md

   - Movie trailer

 ## How to View
-Simply open `index.html` in your web browser to experience the Spider-Verse!
+Clone the repo and then simply open `index.html` in your web browser to experience the Spider-Verse!

 ## Live Preview
 Experience the Spider-Verse website live in your browser at the link below: